Barrett Global Explorers Grant

 Provides grants of up to $5,000 to fund a summer research experience focused on a global topic that supports the completion of a Barrett honors thesis.

-To be eligible, students must be juniors (i.e. beginning their second-to-last year of undergraduate study) and members of Barrett, the Honors College.
+To be eligible, students must be in their next-to-last year of undergraduate study and members of Barrett, the Honors College, at the time of application.
 Applications are open to students in any major.

 - Applicants may apply for domestic travel, international travel, or a combination of both.

 - Applicants who opt for international travel may only travel to one foreign country.

 - Applicants who opt for domestic travel must still propose topics that are “global” in nature.

 - Applicants must propose an itinerary that is feasible within the $5,000 budget.

 - The grant proposal must discuss their safety protocols, vis-à-vis the pandemic.

 - All travel plans are subject to approval by the Provost’s Office.

 The review committees are comprised primarily of Barrett faculty, who not only have high expectations for the academic merit of the proposals, but who also prefer applications that represent the Barrett mission and the larger ASU charter.